maxzheng/great-life-guide/README.md

 3. **Display your natural drives.** Kids are always doing something because they are naturally driven and are not afraid to show it.
 It starts with their basic needs, like hunger.
 Then they explore the world meticulously with their senses.
 No matter the situation, they let their emotions flow freely.
-When calm, they start to satisfy their desires (e.g. eating candy, watch TV) and let their curiosity and imagination run wild.
+When calm, they start to satisfy their desires (e.g. eat candy, watch TV) and let their curiosity and imagination run wild.
    Finally, their love for family, friends, and things are pure, sincere, and overflowing. :heart:

 To do great things:

 1. **Be mindful with acceptance** to fully understand and be aware of what's going on without judgement or expectations.
-   Always be calm, and let go and learn from anything that disturbs it (e.g. Scan your body and mind often for any tension and loosen them).
-Stay focused while being aware of the surrounding (e.g. track your emotions and understand and enjoy them but don't let them take over).
+   Always be calm -- understand, learn, and then let go of anything that disturbs it (e.g. scan your body and mind often for any tension and loosen them).
+Stay focused while being aware of the surrounding (e.g. understand your emotions and enjoy them but don't let them take over).
 No matter what others say or do to you, retain the calmness and clarity to make decisions wisely.

 2. **Energize your body, passion, and mind** to increase your potential.
-Exercise regularly to build your body.
-Do what you love and be your true self to let your passion flow as it amplifies results in multitudes.
+Train regularly to fine-tune your body.
+Do what you love and be your true self to let your passion flow abundantly as it amplifies results in multitudes.
 Always keep learning and thinking to push the boundary of your mind.
 Finally don't forget to take breaks often and rest well to rejuvenate so everything can function at 100% at all times.